DataFire/Integrations/integrations/generated/google_sqladmin/README.md

     * schemaOnly `boolean`: Export only schemas.
     * tables `array`: Tables to export, or that were exported, from the specified database.
 If you specify tables, specify one and only one database.
       * items `string`
   * uri `string`: The path to the file in Google Cloud Storage where the export will be stored.
 The URI is in the form gs://bucketName/fileName.
-If the file already exists, the operation fails.
+If the file already exists, the requests succeeds, but the operation fails.
 If fileType is SQL and the filename ends with .gz, the contents are compressed.

 ### FailoverContext
 * FailoverContext `object`: Database instance failover context.